BoD/android-contentprovider-generator/README.md

 ### Entity files

 Create one file per entity, naming it `<entity name>.json`.
-Inside each file, declare your fields (a.k.a "columns") with a name, a type.
+Inside each file, declare your fields (a.k.a "columns") with a name and a type.
 You can also optionally declare a default value, an index flag and a nullable flag.

 Currently the type can be: